We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 They should also emphasize the importance of following rules and best practices when handling a knife to avoid accidents.
 This article will provide tips and tricks for teaching pocket knife safety to children, including choosing the right size knife, establishing safety rules, and resources for practicing knife-handling skills.

-Tips From Dad To Keep Safe When Using Pocket Knives
+10 Tips To Keep Kids Safe When Using Pocket Knives

-One of the biggest challenges with pocket knives is that they aren't big and scary like you might find with a classic hunting knife for instance.
-These are by nature going to be smaller blades designed to fold safely into the handle to keep it safe.
-However, that doesn't mean that those small blades can't still pack a tons of pain if used improperly.
+One of the biggest challenges with pocket knives is that they aren't big and scary like you might find with a classic hunting knife.
+These are, by nature, going to be smaller blades designed to fold safely into the handle to keep it safe.
+However, that doesn't mean those small blades can't still pack a ton of pain if used improperly.
 From multi-tools like the classic Leatherman to Swiss Army knives these are some of the most useful tools in any man's collection and so it also makes a great opportunity to have a conversation about knife safety with a young man ... or lady ... in your family.

 1. Always assume the pocket knife is sharp and handle it with care.